FriendsOfTYPO3/crowdin/Documentation/Installation/Index.rst

 ..  important::

-    You will need an account at Crowdin to get efficient utilisation of this extension.
+    You will need `an account at Crowdin`_ to get efficient utilisation of this extension.
 An account gives you the role as translator per default.

+..  _an account at Crowdin: https://accounts.crowdin.com/register

 #.
 Using composer